 Once the continuum of care HMIS representative has determined that the request is a priority for the continuum, they will communicate this request to the System Admin.
-The System Admin will then compile all requested enhancements for discussion at the next steering committee meeting.
+The System Admin will then compile all requested enhancements for consideration by the HMIS Lead, DCA.